Dark Crisis: Prelude

+She reveals to the heroes and Darkseid that the Great Darkness was responsible for causing multiple catastrophic events because of its desire to end all things.
+During the birth of the multiverse, the Great Darkness declares war against the Light in an attempt to conquer it.
+The Great Darkness took possession of the Anti-Monitor as its champion while facing off against the Light's champion, the Monitor who summons the heroes to stop Anti-Monitor's goal resulting in the obliteration of the entire multiverse into a single universe which weakens the Light in the process.
+As the Darkness attempted to regain control, the Swamp Thing successfully brokered a truce with the Light forcing it into deep slumber.
+The Darkness managed to exert influence over the universe, contributing to the events of Final Crisis and Dark Nights: Death Metal.
+At one point, the Darkness encountered Doctor Manhattan and manipulated him into altering the timeline, creating The New 52.
+During Justice League Incarnate's confrontation with the Gentry, the primordial entity Empty Hand was created out of existence as Darkness' right hand caused by its truce with the Light.

-The heroes disapprove of this while Darkseid reveals his first plan to control the Darkness is to declare war on Earth-7 and defeat Empty Hand.
+Darkseid reveals his first plan to control the Darkness is to declare war on Earth-7 and defeat Empty Hand.
 As Thomas Wayne attempts to sedate Doctor Multiverse, he is now possessed by the Great Darkness causing Darkseid to kill him and take Doctor Multiverse's energy with him before teleporting to Earth-7.
 As the heroes try to intervene, the possessed members attack them under the influence of the Empty Hand which Doctor Multiverse frees them.
 The Empty Hand manages to overpower Darkseid allowing him to activate the Oblivion Machine and lure Darkseid into the dark void.
-With Orion now the ruler of Apokolips, he decided to destroy the Oblivion Machine which the Justice Incarnate continues to rescue Barry Allen.
+With Orion now the ruler of Apokolips, he decided to destroy the Oblivion Machine while the Justice League Incarnate continues to rescue Barry Allen.
 The heroes enter the void only to discover that Barry is trapped in the twisted reality.
 As they tried to convince Barry to leave, he refused.
 Pariah suddenly appears and tries to persuade them of their desire but Doctor Multiverse knows his deception and forced the team to retreat.
 As Orion departed to Apokolips, Thunderer summons his powers to destroy the Machine decimating Earth-7 in the process before evacuating with the team.
 Having failed to rescue Barry and the multiverse in jeopardy, the Justice League Incarnate decides to summon Barry's Justice League for aid.
 Somewhere in the Void, Pariah revealed to Darkseid that despite the Justice League Incarnate's success in closing the portal, both Multiverse-1 and 2 were weakened allowing the Great Darkness to take control of Darkseid and submit him to its will creating its own Dark Army alongside Ares, Doomsday, Eclipso, Nekron, Neron, Empty Hand, and Upside Down Man.